YangVincent/YangVincent.github.io/collections/_resources/2020-06-04-personality-vectors-2.md

 ## Other people's PVs

 My preference vector is a reasonable summary of who I am as a person.
 At the same time, everyone else also has their own preference vectors.
-Note that preference vectors are different from attribute vectors, in that preference vectors indicate someone's opinions towards things and not their ability to fulfill those things.
-For instance, I like dogs (preference) but am not a dog (attribute).
-However, the fact that I like dogs can also be a separate attribute. **To be pedantic, it's possible preference vectors are actually simply a subset of attributes**.

 Let's now describe `eve` and `bob`'s preferences.
 Eve loves dogs, but has no interest in Japan.
 She also thinks being honest is pretty important.